marcelo-ruediger/ip_trainer/README.md

 -   **Realistic address generation** using IHK-relevant scenarios
 -   **Mobile-responsive design** for flexible learning environments

-The replacement of "Erstes Subnetz" with "Interface-ID" provides significantly more educational value for IPv6 concepts, while the streamlined interface ensures students focus on mastering essential skills for their IHK Fachinformatiker certification.
+The replacement of "Interface-ID" with "Anzahl von Subnetze" provides significantly more educational challenge for IPv6 subnetting concepts, while the enhanced layout and visual design gives students practical experience with network planning calculations essential for their IHK Fachinformatiker certification.